These delicious oatmeal banana muffins are made with whole grain oatmeal and have an oatmeal crumb topping.

 Instructions

 - In another bowl combine topping ingredients.
-Sprinkle over muffin batter.½ cup oatmeal, ¼ teaspoon cinnamon, 2 Tablespoons brown sugar, 2 Tablespoons melted butter
+Sprinkle over muffin batter.½ cup oats, ¼ teaspoon cinnamon, 2 Tablespoons brown sugar, 2 Tablespoons melted butter

 Video